cyramica/haulers-guide/docs/contracts.md

 ### Private citadels
 It used to be the case that we ignored all contracts to and from just about every private structure as a common scam was to remove docking rights before you could finish your delivery and thereby being forced to fail the contract and pay the collateral.

-Nowadays you can safely deliver TO private structures thanks to the introduction of Cargo Deposits.
+Nowadays you can deliver TO private structures even if you can't dock thanks to the introduction of Cargo Deposits.
 If you can't dock at a station, you can open your Cargo Deposit by selecting the station in your overview and clicking the button in the Selected Item window:

 <img src="../images/cargo-deposit.png">